 A: Yes.
 State inmates can purchase limited hygiene, food, and other personal items through canteens at each prison.
 The privilege of purchasing items is based on an inmate’s behavior and custody level.
 The MDOC reviews and modifies items placed on the canteen order form for purchase on a quarterly basis.

-A: No. However emergency leave is allowed to attend visitation or wakes when circumstances allow, pending approval.
+A: No. Emergency leave may be possible to attend visitation or wakes if circumstances allow, pending approval.
+Counseling with a chaplain for an inmate may also be available.

 A: The inmate may be in the classification process whereas he or she can only receive personal hygiene products.
 Also, any violations of prison rules can result in restrictions.